MagnumPoryaIsfahani/COMP4000/README.md

 1. `$ python ./user_server.py`
 1. `$ python ./user_client.py`

-The server can be passed an IP address to allow running on multiple machines.
+The client can be passed an IP address to allow running on multiple machines.

-`$ python ./user_server.py IPaddresshere`
+`$ python ./user_client.py IPaddresshere`

-Otherwise the server will default to local host.
+Otherwise the client will default to local host.

+Run genkey.sh to generate the server credentials.